Brittany-Reid/copilotmine/README.md

 ## Info

 Originally the suggestions panel was a text editor you could just access, but now it's a WebView panel I can't.
 Instead, the extension uses the copilot logs to get the suggestions.

+You might experience some issues with the algorithm to find the latest log.
+I just presume the debug window is the newest window in the newest 'session'.
+Try closing all VSCode editors and re-opening.